|

 There

-are many references to dinosaurs, or if you prefer the older name, dragons, in
+are many references to dinosaur-like creatures, or if you prefer the older name, dragons, in

 the Bible.
 This is not unique to